CraftAcademyLabs/ca_course/atm_challenge/atm_challenge.md

 - Don't overdo it.
 Keep your implementation as simple as possible.
 - Test your code - both manually in IRB but, most importantly with automated tests.
-- Try to write tests ** *before* ** you write your production code.
+- You have to examine all tests ** *before* ** you write your production code.
 See tests as a blueprint for your implementation.

 This is a good time to read the [Naming Standards](../extras/naming_standards.md) section.